MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 >
 > - Viva Connections will become generally available in fall 2021 and will include enhancements to the overall configuration and deployment experience.
 >
-> - The Viva Connections for desktop PowerShell script in the Microsoft download center became available on March 31, 2021.
+> - The Viva Connections desktop PowerShell script in the Microsoft download center became available on March 31, 2021.
 >
 > - The [Viva Connections desktop via PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888) is available now in the [Microsoft download center](https://www.microsoft.com/download/default.aspx).